ungentilgarcon/topogram-standard-upgraded/docs/SELECTIONS.md

 This document summarizes how node/edge selection worked in the original Topogram main-line code (behavior observed in `TopogramDetail.jsx`, `TopogramGeoMap`, `Charts`, `SelectionPanel`, and related components).
 It explains how selection is represented, how various panels interact with selection, timeline implications, and recommended fixes/notes for the `multinetworkviewers` branch adapters.

+See `RECENT_PROGRESS.md` for the week-ending 2025-10-30 summary of selection/export/documentation work.

 ## Canonical representation of selected elements

 - Selected elements (nodes and edges) are represented as plain element JSON objects (Cytoscape-style) and kept in React state: `TopogramDetail` stores `selectedElements` (array).